Martin Carthy >

 Martin Carthy sang Ball o' Yarn in 1966 on his Second Album.
 He commented in the album's sleeve notes:

 The ball of yarn as a symbol of virginity is probably as old as spinning and weaving themselves.
 Though the story of Theseus and Ariadne in the labyrinth of the palace of Minos might seem to suggest a nobler ancestry than usual, this is probably pure romantic conjecture.
 This version was collected in Dorset by Cyril Tawney.

-Mary Ann Haynes sang The Ball of Yarn in a Mike Yates recording made in 1972-75 on the 1975 Topic album Sussex Harvest: A Collection of Traditional Songs from Sussex.
-This track was also included in 1998 on the Topic anthology There Is a Man Upon the Farm (The Voice of the People Volume 20), and in 2003 on the Musical Traditions anthology Here's Luck to a Man: Gypsy Songs and Music from South-East England.
+Mary Ann Haynes sang The Ball of Yarn in a Mike Yates recording made in 1972-75 on the 1975 Topic collection of traditional songs from Sussex, Sussex Harvest.
+This track was also included in 1998 on the Topic anthology There Is a Man Upon the Farm (The Voice of the People Volume 20), and in 2003 on the Musical Traditions anthology of Gypsy songs and music from South-East England, Here's Luck to a Man.

 Geoff Ling sang Little Ball of Yarn in a recording made by Keith Summers in 1975-75 on their 1975 Topic album Singing Traditions of a Suffolk Family.